Windsor, VT 05089

 Park Updates & Alerts

 - The summit road on Mt.
-Ascutney may be closed occasionally for park events
+Ascutney will be closed the following dates for park events: June 10, September 8-10, September 15-17.

 Go .2 miles east on Rt 131 to stop light, then turn left on Rt.
 5 for 1.2 miles, then bear left on Rt.
 44A for 1 mile.